R\'enyi Resolvability and Its Applications to the Wiretap Channel: Introduction

 \subsection{Main Contributions}

-Our main contributions are as follows: \begin{enumerate} \item We provide finite length and asymptotic expressions for the R\'enyi divergence between the simulated and target output distributions\textemdash the {\em R\'enyi resolvability}.
-We distinguish between the case when the R\'enyi parameter is $\ge1$\textemdash in which case we have a tight expression\textemdash and the case when the same parameter is $<1$\textemdash in which case we only have bounds (which are tight in some regime). \item We characterize the minimum rate needed to guarantee that the (normalized or unnormalized) R\'enyi resolvability vanishes asymptotically.
-Interestingly, these rates are the same regardless of whether we employ the normalized or unnormalized R\'enyi divergences.
-The optimal rate when the R\'enyi parameter is $\le1$ is just equal to the minimum mutual information over all input distribution that induce target output distribution.
+Our main contributions are as follows: \begin{enumerate} \item We provide finite length and asymptotic expressions for the R\'enyi divergence between the simulated and target output distributions.
+We distinguish between the case when the R\'enyi parameter is at least $1$\textemdash in which case we have a tight expression\textemdash and the case when the same parameter is smaller than $1$\textemdash in which case we only have bounds (which are tight in some regime). \item We characterize the R\'enyi resolvability, which is defined as the minimum rate needed to guarantee that the (normalized or unnormalized) R\'enyi divergence vanishes asymptotically.
+Interestingly, these two R\'enyi resolvabilities are the same regardless of whether we employ the normalized or unnormalized R\'enyi divergences.
+The R\'enyi resolvability when the R\'enyi parameter is at most $1$ is just equal to the minimum mutual information over all input distribution that induce target output distribution.
 This is similar to the traditional case \cite{Han,Hayashi11,Hayashi06}.
-In contrast if the R\'enyi parameter is $>1$, the optimal rate is, in general, larger than the minimum mutual information. \item We prove that the optimal R\'enyi resolvability vanishes (at least) exponentially fast as long as the code rate is larger than the minimum one required to drive the R\'enyi resolvability to zero (cf.\ previous point).
+In contrast if the R\'enyi parameter is greater than $1$, the R\'enyi resolvability is, in general, larger than the minimum mutual information. \item We prove that the optimal R\'enyi divergence between the simulated and target output distributions vanishes (at least) exponentially fast as long as the code rate is larger than the R\'enyi resolvability (cf.\ previous point).
 We also exactly characterize the optimal (ensemble tight) exponential decay rate for the ensemble of i.i.d.\ random codes.
-These results are generalizations of the work by Parizi, Telatar and Merhav~\cite{Parizi} where the optimal exponent (leading to an ensemble tight secrecy exponent for the wiretap channel) for only the relative entropy was studied.
-See Remark \ref{rem:parizi} for further comparisions and contrasts to~\cite{Parizi}. \item As a concrete application of the above mathematical results, we consider the wiretap channel and completely characterize the optimal tradeoff between the rates of the secret and non-secret messages when the leakage is measured by the unnormalized R\'enyi divergence.
+These results are generalizations of the work by Parizi, Telatar and Merhav~\cite{Parizi} in which the optimal exponent (leading to an ensemble tight secrecy exponent for the wiretap channel) for the relative entropy was studied.
+See Remark \ref{rem:parizi} for further comparisons and contrasts to~\cite{Parizi}. \item As a concrete application of the above mathematical results, we consider the wiretap channel and completely characterize the optimal tradeoff between the rates of the secret and non-secret messages when the leakage is measured by the unnormalized R\'enyi divergence.
 Note that different from Csisz\'ar and K\"orner's work (with secrecy measured by the mutual information) \cite{Csiszar78}, the optimal rates tradeoff provided by us are achieved by a single-layered code.
 Hence, it has a different expression from the one given in~\cite{Csiszar78}.
 See Remark~\ref{rmk:layer} for a detailed discussion. \end{enumerate} It is also worth noting that our work is partly motivated by the work of Hayashi and Tan \cite{Hayashi17,Tan}.
 In their work, the R\'enyi divergence was used to measure the level of approximation of a distribution induced by a \emph{hash function}, typically used for source compression; in our work, it is used to measure the level of approximation of an input process that is sent through a {\em channel}.
 Hence our work can be considered as a counterpart of theirs, just as the \emph{channel coding} is a counterpart of the \emph{source hashing.}